-Note 4: Edit the original abstract as follows:

-- Do not change date of diagnosis. - For cases which have been abstracted, change behavior code on original abstract from /0 or /1 to /3. - Report all data changes for cases which have been submitted to the central registry. - See the COC and SEER manuals for instructions on coding other data items such as Accession Year, Treatment and Sequence Number. - Note 5: The physician may have staged the non-malignant tumor at the time of original diagnosis (benign).
+- 1. The original diagnosis was non-malignant /0 or /1 AND - o First course treatment was active surveillance (no tumor resection).
+Diagnosis was: - Clinical - Radiographic - Stereotactic biopsy - 2.
+Subsequent resection pathology is malignant /3 - Note 1: This rule clarifies that a single tumor is always a single primary and the malignant behavior is reported. - Note 2: The resection pathology is more accurate than clinical, radiographic or stereotactic biopsy information.
+While stereotactic biopsy provides a pathologic specimen, it is small and may not include the malignant portion of tumor. - Note 3: There is no time requirement from initial diagnosis to resection. - Note 4: Edit the original abstract as follows: - Do not change date of diagnosis. - For cases which have been abstracted, change behavior code on original abstract from /0 or /1 to /3. - Report all data changes for cases which have been submitted to the central registry. - See the COC and SEER manuals for instructions on coding other data items such as Accession Year, Treatment and Sequence Number. - Note 5: The physician may have staged the non-malignant tumor at the time of original diagnosis (benign).
 The physician will also stage the malignant tumor.
 Staging and determining multiple primaries are done for different reasons.
 Staging determines which treatment would be most effective.
-Determining multiple primaries is done to stabilize the data for the study of epidemiology (long-term studies done on incidence, mortality, and causation of a disease with the goal of reducing or eliminating that disease). - Example 1: A patient is diagnosed by MRI with ganglioglioma 9505/1 in July 2018.
+Determining multiple primaries is done to stabilize the data for the study of epidemiology. - Example 1: A patient is diagnosed by MRI with ganglioglioma 9505/1 in July 2018.
 After months of active surveillance (watchful waiting), the patient becomes symptomatic.
 A resection is done in April 2019; the resection pathology is anaplastic ganglioglioma 9505/3.
 Change behavior code on the original abstract from /1 to /3.
 Do not change date of diagnosis. - Example 2: A November 15, 2017 MRI and subsequent stereotactic biopsy of lateral ventricle of brain show a mature teratoma 9080/1.
 The patient becomes symptomatic in 2018 and the neoplasm is resected on October 31, 2018.
 The resection pathology diagnoses immature teratoma 9080/3.
 Change behavior code on the original abstract.
 Do not change date of diagnosis.